1300 025 433

-Get greater protection with optional cover including Children’s Insurance, Total & Permanent Disability Insurance, Accidental Death Insurance, and Serious Illness Insurance.
+Get greater protection with optional cover including Children’s Insurance, Total & Permanent Disability Insurance, and Serious Illness Insurance.

 You’ll get a full refund on any premiums paid if you cancel your cover in the first 30 days of it starting without having made a claim.

 If you cancel your cover after the 30 day cooling off period, you won’t get any premiums you’ve paid back.
 However, if you’ve chosen a yearly payment, you’ll get a refund of the unused portion of your premium.